balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 - `repoUrl` - The URL of the project repository.
 If you are placing the deploy button in a GitHub repo then {{ $names.cloud.lower }} can auto-determine the `repoUrl` from the referer info in the HTTP headers.
 However on Firefox and with some ad-blockers this may fail.
 So we recommend that you populate this query string parameter.
 - `tarballUrl` - The URL of the project tarball.
 Automatically determined from `repoUrl` if not provided.
-- `configUrl` - The URL of the configuration file of the fleet.
+- `configUrl` - The URL of the configuration file for the fleet.
 Automatically determined from `repoUrl` if not provided.
 - `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
 You can find a list of [device types here](/reference/hardware/devices/).

 ### balena.yml configuration file